What Diabetic Products Are Covered by Medicare Part B? A Comprehensive Guide

 Just how frequently will Medicare Part B pay for diabetic testing products?

-Medicare will certainly cover 300 examination strips and lancets every three months for insulin-treated individuals and 100 every three months for non-insulin-treated individuals.
-Additional products require paperwork of medical necessity.
+Medicare will cover 300 examination strips and lancets every three months for insulin-treated individuals and 100 for non-insulin-treated individuals.
+Additional products require medical necessity documentation.

 Are CGMs covered for everyone with diabetes mellitus?

-No, coverage is limited to those who require multiple daily insulin shots and regular blood sugar testing.
-Your medical professional will determine whether you fulfill the standards.
+No, coverage is limited to individuals who require multiple daily insulin injections and regular blood glucose monitoring.
+Your medical professional will determine whether you fulfil the standards.

-Suppose my drug store or supplier doesn't accept Medicare?
+What if my pharmacy or supplier doesn’t accept Medicare?

 You may have to pay the entire cost out of pocket.
 Always verify whether your distributor participates in Medicare before making a purchase.